Kate Northrup Relaxed Money Review: My 1-Year Experience

 Everyone has financial ups and downs.
 Just like most flowers aren’t constantly blooming, our money also moves through seasons.
 Sometimes those uncertain times or fallow periods come from choices we’ve made, and sometimes they arrive through circumstances outside of our control.

-Similarly to many publishers who have experienced challenges over the past few years, Green Child has been in the same boat.
+Similarly to many publishers who have experienced challenges over the past few years, in 2024 I found Green Child in the same boat.
 Changes in how search engines operate, tighter budgets among advertisers, and the overall noise online have caused many publications to decline or scale back.

 It’s one example of how you can be responsible — or even doing “pretty well” — and still experience an upheaval that shifts your confidence and creates fear around finances.